nikeshbhagalia/BaseApiWithSwagger/README.md

-# Base Api with Swagger and Auth
+# Base Api with Swagger and bearer Auth